robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-18/1/activities/16_Choosing_A_Vendor/Unsolved/README.md

 1. Review and select a SIEM vendor from the list below.
 Use Google to assist in your research.

     - RSA NetWitness
-    - AlienVault USM
+    - AlienVault USM ~ not rated
     - ELK
     - IBM Security QRadar
     - MicroFocus ArcSight ESM
     - McAfee Enterprise Security Manager
     - LogRythm
     - Splunk Enterprise Security
-    - Solarwinds Log and Event Manager
+    - Solarwinds Log and Event Manager ~ not rated
     - Securonix

 2. Answer the following questions about your SIEM vendor selection.
 Use Google if necessary.
    - What is the name of the SIEM product you selected?
    - What is the name of the SIEM vendor organization?